Winter-r/Key/README.md

 # Key
-Programming Language written in Typescript.
+Key is a programming language in its early stages, being written in Typescript.

 # File Extension
 * *.ky